 Such sinners must then be subjected to church discipline; they must be excommunicated (1 Corinthians 5:1-13)—“cast away” by the church as unworthy of membership because of their scandalous behaviour.

 Both secret and open sins may result in a Christian losing his or her close communion with God.
-They may also find that, in order to bring them to repentance, God afflicts them with chastisements in their bodies or circumstances (Hebrews 12:5-11; see also Ruth 1:21).
+They may also find that, in order to bring them to repentance, God chastens2 them in their bodies or circumstances (Hebrews 12:5-11; see also Ruth 1:21).

 Such repentance must be recognised by the church (Matthew 6:14-15; 2 Corinthians 2:5-10; Galatians 6:1).

 True Christians are—or should be—distinguished by their faith, humility, repentance and good works.
 This must include “works meet for repentance” (Matthew 3:8; Acts 26:20).

 We who believe that God always saves, delivers, preserves, and keeps his people, understand that the Bible does not allow the possibility that true Christians may, through some total abandonment of their faith or through some particularly wicked sin, provoke God to withdraw his Holy Spirit from them and slay their quickened spirit, so that they become unregenerate again.